Philosophical Approach

 We stand for taking an intersectional lens.
 We know that layered identities of race, ethnicity, gender, sexual orientation, class, and economic, educational, and professional differences can make people more vulnerable within the immigration system and society at large.
 We acknowledge these complexities and seek to understand them to inform thoughtful solutions.

 We believe that the struggles for justice are interconnected.
-We believe that immigrant justice, our foundation’s focus, is centered in the context of civil rights and human rights, and is part of our global reckoning with racial inequity.
+We believe that immigrant justice, our foundation’s focus, is centered in the context of civil rights and human rights, and is inextricably connected to racial justice, climate justice, and upholding an open and just democracy.

 We stand for testing our assumptions and seeking innovation.
 We believe in rigor, supporting evidence-based approaches, and inviting creativity and flexibility.